davidmigloz/langchain_dart/docs/modules/prompts/getting_started.md

 This section contains everything related to prompts.
 A prompt is the value passed into the Language Model.
 This value can either be a string (for LLMs) or a list of messages (for Chat Models).

 The data types of these prompts are rather simple, but their construction is anything but.
-Value props of LangChain here include:
+Value proposition of LangChain here include:
 - A standard interface for string prompts and message prompts.
 - A standard (to get started) interface for string prompt templates and message prompt templates.
 - Example Selectors: methods for inserting examples into the prompt for the language model to follow.